Danah boyd: Career

 In 2007, she published research on youth using Facebook and MySpace in Race After the Internet.
 She demonstrated that most young users of Facebook were white and middle-to-upper class, while MySpace users tended to be lower-class black teenagers.
 She argued that people tend to connect with like-minded individuals, also known as homophily, which perpetuates these enduring social hierarchies.
-Boyd focused on the concept of white flight by connecting the analogy to how white, privileged teens were forced to leave MySpace from their parents.
+Boyd focused on the concept of white flight by connecting the analogy to how white, privileged teens were forced to leave MySpace by their parents.
 Fueled by fear that MySpace was a "digital ghetto", parents of these teens were more welcoming of Facebook's network effects.
 Over time, these differences were exacerbated and led to the social reputation of these social media platforms.

 Her work has been translated and relayed to major media.
 In addition to blogging on her own site, she addresses issues of youth and technology use on the DMLcentral blog.
 Boyd has written academic papers and op-ed pieces on online culture.

 Her career as a fellow at Harvard's Berkman Center started in 2007.
 In January 2009, boyd joined Microsoft Research New England, in Cambridge, Massachusetts, as a Social Media Researcher.

 In 2013, boyd founded Data & Society Research Institute to address the social, technical, ethical, legal and policy issues that were emerging from data-centric technological development.